 Protects against: Some types of pneumococcal infection

-Given at: Eight weeks, 16 weeks and one year of age
+Given at: Eight weeks, 12 and 16 weeks and one year of age

 Rotavirus vaccineThe Rotavirus is a highly infectious stomach bug that particularly effects babies and young children and can give them a nasty case of diarrhoea, vomiting, tummy ache and a fever.
 This vaccine is delivered in a stress free way, simply a liquid dropper is popped into the baby's mouth for them to swallow easily.
 Side effects may include a little restlessness with some babies developing mild diarrhoea.